walinejs/waline/docs/en/reference/client.md

 ## el

-- Type: `string | HTMLElement | null`
+- Type: `string | HTMLElement`
 - Default: `'#waline'`

 The DOM element to be mounted on initialization.
 It must be a valid **CSS selector string** or HTMLElement Object.

 ::: tip

-If you only want to use the pageview statistics feature, please specify it explicitly as `null`.
+If you only want to use the pageview statistics feature, DO NOT set it.

 :::